 Using a shared network creates shared responsibility among students, faculty, and administration.
-The Appropriate Use Policy (AUP) helps to ensure that GSSM technology remains available for research, communication, and learning.
+The Appropriate Use Policy (AUP) helps to ensure that GSSM technology remains available to the entire GSSM community for research, communication, and learning.

-The purpose of GSSM’s computer network is to support research and education by providing access to useful shared resources and to facilitate collaborative work.
+GSSM’s computer network supports research and education by providing access to useful shared resources and to facilitate collaborative work.
 Uses that support this purpose, and that facilitate school operations receive the highest priority.
 Other uses which interfere with GSSM objectives are prohibited.

 Ethical and Behavioral Standards

 Those who use the GSSM network are expected to follow the same standards of conduct and communication that would be expected in face-to-face encounters.
 These standards are described in the GSSM Student Handbook.

 Some responsibilities are unique to the environment created by computer networks and are addressed here:

 GSSM cares about the safety of students and is deeply concerned about the increasing incidents of assault on young people by those who locate or arrange meetings with their victims through social media.
 These services are dangerous when personal information, particularly information that can lead to the identification or location of a person, are published openly.